jpildush/Mobile-Robotics/README.md

 * Robot C is used for direct communication between a VEX Cortex and a Beaglebone (Bealgebone has been connected to the VEX Cortex through a UART cable)
 * C++ is used to communicate from terminal (Mac) to the Beaglebone through the Beaglebone's LAN network

-This reposoirty consists of four different projects that have been designed to give a VEX agent (robot), using a VEX Cortex, autonomous control of its surroundings by utilizing different sensors.
+This repository consists of four different projects that have been designed to give a VEX agent (robot), using a VEX Cortex, autonomous control of its surroundings by utilizing different sensors and multiple motors.
 This allows the VEX agent to interact with its environment accordingly.

 ## Sensors and Motors Used
 **Sensor#1 and Motor Type 393** - VEX Motor 393 Integrated Encoder Modules - used to control the wheel motors and ensure exact power adjustment